 PALMER: Today enjoy the Palmer Musk Ox Conservation Center, a private non-profit organization dedicated to the development and domestication of the musk ox, Ovibos moschatus for the purpose of providing additional subsistence income opportunities for Alaska’s first people.
 The Musk Ox Project began to introduce a gentle, non-intrusive form of agriculture to the Arctic in 1954.
 Our musk oxen are the foundation of an Alaskan cottage industry for natives living in remote coastal villages.
 The soft under-wool of the musk ox, qiviut, is harvested once a year and delivered to Oomingmak, an Alaskan native knitter’s co-operative.
 The knitters work at home in Eskimo villages throughout Alaska creating scarves, nachaqs (Eskimo smoke rings) and luxurious caps.
 Each village has it’s own signature pattern derived from traditional designs.
 Come to view the animals, learn about the project and take advantage of this unique opportunity to see and photograph one of the Arctic’s oldest living species and take an informative tour led by a knowledgeable guide.
 See tame cows, powerful bulls, and newborn calves that will make your heart melt.

-Next, it’s off to Sheep Mountain Lodge, for an included bite to eat.
-Sheep Mountain Lodge offers spectacular homemade soups, halibut tacos, chili with sourdough rolls, triple berry pie, and glacier cookies!!
+Next, it’s off to grab some lunch that you can order by menu (not included).
+Remote eateries offer spectacular homemade soups, halibut tacos or chili with sourdough rolls.
+Desserts tempt with triple berry pie, and glacier cookies!!
 This area is also a great viewing spot for Dall sheep.
 So, keep your cameras handy.

 After your lunch, discover the true beauty of glaciers up close.
 Ice cramp-ons and walking sticks are your first step to enjoying your glacier trek adventure.
 You’ll experience glacier walking as well as the natural history of the Matanuska Glacier.
 Enjoy the splendor of the “frozen river” as you walk out to a glacial lake at the face of an ice fall.
 No experience is necessary to join in the fun; however, the terrain presents shale rocks, muddy silt, slippery ice, and small ice fissures.
 Intermittently placed picnic benches allow guests to choose their own participation level.
 Great photo ops from all picnic benches.